The algebraic numerical range as a spectral set in Banach algebras: Introduction

 \section{Introduction}

 Since the discovery of the von Neumann inequality the theory of spectral sets has evolved in many directions, see e.g. \cite{badea2013spectralsets} for a broad overview.
-Our interest will lie in $C$-spectral sets; recall that a compact, simply connected set $\Omega$ is a \textit{$C$-spectral set} ($C>0$) for the operator $T$, if it contains the spectrum of $T$ and satisfies the inequality
+Our interest will lie in $C$-spectral sets. recall that a compact, simply connected set $\Omega$ is a \textit{$C$-spectral set} ($C>0$) for the operator $T$ if it contains the spectrum of $T$ and satisfies the inequality

 (see Section~\ref{sec:SC} for details).
 A particularly well-studied $C$-spectral set for a Hilbert space operator $T$ is the numerical range $ W(T) := \{ \langle Tx, x \rangle : \langle x, x \rangle = 1 \}. $ The first result underlining the role of the numerical range in this context is the seminal work by Delyon--Delyon \cite{delyondelyon1999}, in which the constant $C$ depends on $W(T)$.
-In 2007 \cite{Crouzeix2007} Crouzeix showed that there exists a universal constant $C$ ranging between $2$ and $11.08$, such that the numerical range of $T$ is its $C$-spectral set.
-Crouzeix's conjecture, stating that the optimal constant for $C$ is $2$, and which arises in the $2\times 2$-matrix case, \cite{Crouzeix2004}, remains open to this day.
-The so far best estimate of the constant $C\leq 1 + \sqrt{2} $ was provided by Crouzeix and Palencia \cite{Crouzeix2017} in 2017.
-In due course the conjecture was shown to be true in certain special cases, see, e.g., \cite{bickel2023crouzeix,bickel2024blaschke,bickel2020crouzeix,chen2024gmres,choi2013proof,crouzeix2024numerical,o2023crouzeix}.
-See also the very recent results showing that the best constant $C$ is strictly less than $1+\sqrt{2}$, \cite{malman2024double}
+In 2007 Crouzeix \cite{Crouzeix2007} showed that there exists a universal constant $C$ {between} $2$ and $11.08$ such that the numerical range of $T$ is a $C$-spectral set.
+Crouzeix's conjecture \cite{Crouzeix2004}, stating that the optimal constant for $C$ is $2$, remains open to this day. {The best estimate so far} of the constant $C\leq 1 + \sqrt{2} $ was provided by Crouzeix and Palencia \cite{Crouzeix2017} in 2017, see also \cite{ransford2018remarks,schwenninger2024abstract} for shorter proofs.
+In due course the conjecture was shown to be true in certain special cases, see, e.g., \cite{bickel2023crouzeix,bickel2024blaschke,bickel2020crouzeix,chen2024gmres,choi2013proof,crouzeix2024numerical,o2023crouzeix}. { We also mention recent results \cite[Theorem 2, Proposition 26]{malman2024double} showing that the value $1+\sqrt{2}$ is not attained for any Hilbert space operator.}